-Amnesty International said on Wednesday that the Kuwaiti authorities have arbitrarily arrested more than a dozen “stateless” people, known as Bidoun, during the past week for demanding equal rights.
+Amnesty International said on Wednesday that the Kuwaiti authorities have arbitrarily arrested more than a dozen “stateless” people, known as Bidoon, during the past week for demanding equal rights.

 According to the agency, the detainees include prominent human rights activist, Abdul Hakim al-Fadhli.

 Human rights groups say Kuwait mistreat some 100,000 stateless people.
-However, Kuwait insists that a majority of the Bidoun came from neighbouring countries and are not eligible for citizenship.
+However, Kuwait insists that a majority of the Bidoon came from neighbouring countries and are not eligible for citizenship.